Chapter 2 of Extortion

-Miss Bingley as usual was the first to respond to him.
-“How are you Mr. Darcy?
-Did you sleep well after the long,” and at this Miss Bingley looked at her sister Mrs. Hurst, “long night?”
+Miss Bingley was, as usual, the first to respond to him.
+“How are you, Mr. Darcy?
+Did you sleep well after the long, long night?”
+Miss Bingley looked at her sister, Mrs. Hurst.

 Mrs. Hurst nodded her head.
 “Oh yes, such a long night.
 I do not know why the Bennets had their carriage pulled around last so long after everyone else had left!
 No care for anyone else?
 We wanted to go to sleep.”